-7+ years of software development experience involving native applications, computer graphics, robotics, scientific computing, and web technologies.
+7+ years of self-taught software development experience involving native applications, computer graphics, robotics, scientific computing, and web technologies.

 Web – frontend

 Double Major in Physics & Computer Science

 In all projects that involve numerical analysis (except for Diffusion Monte Carlo), I started from first-principles ODEs and PDEs, implemented numerical schemes from scratch, and then tailored them to the problem at hand.
 Techniques used include the finite difference method, the finite element method, Verlet integration, and successive over-relaxation.

 September 2014–February 2015